parthdabhi69/GlobeTrotter/README.md

 GlobeTrotter is a full-stack travel planning web application that helps users discover destinations, create and manage trips, organize itineraries, track budgets, and manage their travel profile.

 The project uses a React frontend with a Django REST Framework backend and PostgreSQL database.
-Destination information and location images are retrieved through external APIs rather than relying on static JSON destination data.
+Destination information and location images are retrieved through static JSON destination data.

 ---